LiberationFrequency/pyoFX-Test/README.md

 * PyAudio (https://people.csail.mit.edu/hubert/pyaudio/)
 * * or Jack (http://jackaudio.org/)
 * Windows: ASIO4all (http://www.asio4all.com/)

+== Installation ==

+Windows:
+* Install the ASIO4all binary
+* Install the python 2.7 32-bit binary
+* Install PyAudio with "pip install pyaudio" - If that failed download a wheel from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and use "pip install filename.whl"
+* Install the pyo 32-bit binary

+Linux:
+I am sure you know what to do.
+For ArchLinux there is a pyo AUR-PKGBUILT, on Debian and forks there are definitely apt-packages.

+MacOS:
+Puhh, I don't know.

 You maybe have to adjust the Server settings manually.

 >python